Fx64b/learn/README.md

 [![Build and Lint](https://github.com/Fx64b/learn/actions/workflows/build-lint.yml/badge.svg)](https://github.com/Fx64b/learn/actions/workflows/build-lint.yml)

 > [!IMPORTANT]
 > This project is currently in **early development**.
 Features may change, and the application is not yet ready for personal production use.
-The app is only available in german for now.

 ## Features